Fleli/PMax/Sources/PMaxCompiler/Language.md

 ```
 assign lhs = rhs;
+assign lhs @O = rhs;
 ```

 Assignments begin with the `assign` keyword (will hopefully be removed once SwiftSLR becomes powerful enough).
 They use expressions on both the left- and right-hand side.

+Assignments can (optionally) be sugared to perform an operation on the left-hand side and the right-hand side, and write the result to the left-hand side.
+This is similar to `x += y` in other languages.
+However, due to SwiftSLR being weak, we must include the `@` symbol before the sugared operator.
+This will hopefully change once SwiftSLR is upgraded (it needs to make better use of its lookahead).

 ### ...